18F/handbook/_pages/about-us/teams/custom-partner-solutions.md

 ## Team resources

-- Account Management Responsibilities (Coming soon)
-- Account Manager Onboarding Checklist (Coming soon)
+Check in slack: [#partner-solutions](https://gsa-tts.slack.com/messages/partner-solutions) (or ping @cps in any channel) for resources like the Account Management Responsibilities and the Account Manager Onboarding Checklist.